Resources > Blogs > >Predictive Maintenance – A Valuable Approach For Vessels

 Also, predictive maintenance will help to upkeep the condition of the equipment and ensure compliance with the safety regulations in the maritime industry.

-3. Reduce Downtime and Cost
+3. Reduce Downtime & Cost

 Vessel maintenance is often carried out based on a regular maintenance schedule (preventive maintenance) or when the equipment breaks down (reactive maintenance).
 However, routine maintenance can over maintain the equipment and negatively affect its lifespan.
-Moreover, maintenance and spare parts costs in the maritime industry have been gradually rising and account for about 18% of a vessel’s operating expense (OPEX).
+Moreover, according to Clarkson Researched, maintenance and spare parts costs in the maritime industry have been gradually rising and account for about 18% of a vessel’s operating expense (OPEX).
 It is unjustifiable to over maintain the equipment due to the cost involved and yet does not solve the root of the problem.

 According to McKinsey, using the Internet of Things (IoT) in ship maintenance can reduce 10-40% in service costs and 50% less downtime.
 This is something that the maritime industry really needs to look into.